 Because it’s for homeschooling, it will be a different than a traditional graduation ceremony (where you go to a school for the graduation and then back home or to a venue for the party).

 At your homeschool graduation ceremony, you will be performing some type of graduation recognition and then having the party all the same place (like your home or backyard).

 What kind of graduation party do you want?

-- Will you hold the “graduation” and then have an open house type of party where you have cake and drinks and people can drop in any time between certain hours?
+- Will you hold the graduation ceremony and then have an open house type of party where you have cake and drinks and people can drop in anytime between certain hours?
 (If so, be sure to put this on the invite!)